ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-4.md

 Mila stabbed her sword into the ground.

-“If you got some guts then have a duel with me, little bitch,” Mila sneered.

-People were excited after she said that.
-Usually, when young girls talking about duels, what they meant was having a showoff where they would insulting, clawing, and pulling hairs at each others.
-But it was different if Mila came with a sword with her.
-Likewise, Bhela Malikh called a maidservant of hers to bring her a bow.

-“The shit’s just got real, kiddo.
-Don’t you think you should pull your cousin before it’s too late?”
-Good-Natured Spirit said.
+“I just want to know how awesome is this Archer class you’ve got overseas that makes you Malikhs stop putting us Yashuras in your eyes,” Mila sneered.
+“Why don’t we test it with my sword, eh?
+Let’s do a duel, bitch.”

+Bhela just looked at Mila strangely.

+“But you’re a Specialist class,” she said.

+“Aha!
+Getting scared, aren’t ya, you little cunt?”

+Bhela didn’t want to argue with her.
+So she told the nearest servant to go grab a bow.

+On the other side, Monkey anxiously elbowed Shira, said, “Should I drag your cousin back?”

+“Stand down, mister.
+Mila is the one who’s starting it.
+She can’t afford to back down now.”

+Beside them Snake was nodding as he understood what Shira meant.

+Then with a laugh, Good-Natured Spirit, who was already tired jeering him, said to Shira.
+“Kid, shit just got real.
+Ain’t that a good idea to pull her before it’s too late?”

 Shira wanted to but he couldn’t.
 He knew exactly Mila’s strength.
+Fighting bare hands, she might get a chance to stand against the strongest youngster in the village, but it would become a different story when weapons and mana were involved.

-However, since Mila was the one to propose the duel, bailing out before the fight begun would be slapping her own faces in front of the guests.
-It was a bad idea, so bad that it’d be better to just surrender if Mila didn’t have the chance to win.
-Shira knew Mila would never do that.
-Thus he silently move closer to his cousin.
+Since Mila was the one to propose the duel, bailing out before the fight began would be slapping her own face in front of the guests.
+It was a bad idea, because Mila didn’t appear to have the slightest chance to win.
+So bad that it’d be more reasonable to just surrender.
+But Shira knew Mila hated to go back on her words the most.
+Thus he silently moved closer to her, prepared to pull her back in before the situation really got out of his hands.

 Meanwhile, Young Master Blackwood, was pulled out by an adjutant of his family.